Have you turned it off and on again?

 Various things that can effect this:

-- Server on the other side not providing you with data fast enough
+- The server being tested to not providing you with data fast enough.

-- Congestion on a network (not necessarily the ISP’s).
+- Congestion on a network – not necessarily the ISP’s, could be beyond them.

 - Connection to the router such as via wireless .